 I'm not saying that you need to approach your divorce like it's your Super Bowl, but your divorce is important to you.
 There are so many factors in play in so many circumstances that you need to be aware of during a divorce that not focusing on your goals and acting intentionally towards achieving them would be a major mistake.
 Not only do you need a map to achieve your goals, but you need a compass as well.
 An attorney can offer pointers and perspective, but you are the racecar driver, and the attorney is the person who gives direction.

 What do you want to see happen with your business in your divorce?

 For instance, do you want to sell the business in the divorce and then split the proceeds of the sale with your spouse in some way?
 There are so many factors that may go into play when it comes to making this particular decision.
-If both you and your spouse play an active role in running the business and you cannot see working together after the divorce or buying the other spouse out then this decision may be the best for you and your family.
+If you and your spouse play an active role in running the business and you cannot see working together after the divorce or buying the other spouse out, this decision may be the best for you and your family.

 Work with your spouse to create an outcome that is advantageous for both of you

-Do not be afraid to seek advice or counsel about the business
+Do not be afraid to seek advice or counsel about the business.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
 These consultations can go a long way towards helping you learn more about the world of Texas family law and how the filing of divorce may impact your family's circumstances for a child custody case.